doctrine/phpcr-odm-documentation/en/reference/working-with-objects.rst

    on the relationship, an exception will be thrown as this indicates a programming error (X would be re-persisted by the cascade);
-*  If X is detached and persist operations are configured to cascade on the relationship, an exception will be thrown (This is semantically the same as passing X to persist()).
+*  If X is detached and persist operations are configured to cascade on the relationship, an exception will be thrown (This leads to the same result as passing X to persist()).

 Synchronizing Removed Documents
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~